-The giant prickly stick insect (Extatosoma tiaratum) is one of the most popular stick insect kept as pets.
+The giant prickly stick insect (Extatosoma tiaratum) is one of the most popular stick insects kept as pets.
 This stick insect is pretty large and has beautiful camouflage which is typical for phasmids.

-In this practical care guide, we will discuss how you take good care for your giant prickly stick insect.
-We will discuss housing, creating the correct environment, feeding practice and breeding.
+In this practical care guide, we will discuss how you take good care of your giant prickly stick insect.
+We will discuss housing, creating the correct environment, the best feeding practice and how to breed with them.
 But first, let’s talk more about this fantastic stick insect.

 About the giant prickly stick insect

 As the name suggests, the giant prickly stick insect is covered with thorn-like spikes.
 It is served as camouflage and seems to scare off predators because these spikes do not hurt when handling this species.
 The thorn-like appendages are all over the body, including the legs and head.
 Males have fewer thorns on their bodies.

 They are quite large too.
 Their long and thick body can grow up to 20cm (8″) long.
 Especially the females are more heavy-build compared to the slimmer males.
 The females have tiny wings and are not able to fly.
 The males have fully developed wings and can fly pretty good.